annyhe/refocus-simple-lens/tutorial.md

   });
 }); // "load" event listener
 ```
 That's it for the files we need!
-Compile the lens by running these on separate tabs
+Compile the lens by running
 ```sh
 $ npm run compile-watch
 ```